icon_notification notification-animation 2

 What does Tax Collected at Source (TCS) on Foreign Outward Remittance mean?

 The Finance Act, 2020, amended Section 206C of the Income Tax Act, 1961, and introduced TCS on foreign remittance under LRS subject to the applicable threshold limit.
 This tax is meant to track and regulate foreign outward remittances and ensure that appropriate taxes are paid on such transactions.
 The TCS rate may vary depending on the nature of the remittance and the total amount being transferred.
 It is important for individuals to comply with these regulations when making outward remittances.
-TCS is applicable at Permanent Account Number (PAN) level.
-Any TCS paid can be used to offset your tax liability in India at the time of filing return.
+TCS is applicable at the Permanent Account Number (PAN) level.
+Any TCS paid can be used to offset your tax liability in India at the time of filing your return.

-Under LRS, TCS is exempted up to a limit of ₹7 lakh per Financial Year (April–March) per person through all modes of payment regardless of the purpose of remittance except for overseas tour package.
+Under LRS, TCS is exempted up to a limit of ₹7 lakh per Financial Year (April–March) per person through all modes of payment regardless of the purpose of remittance except for overseas tour packages.
 The TCS collected on foreign outward remittance can be claimed as a credit while filing the income tax return in India.
 Beyond this threshold, TCS rates will vary depending on the purpose of payment, as tabulated below:

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones